mgmarti/liri-node-app/README.md

 3. search-concerts

-    Function takes the command (search-movies) and the userInput(artist), and returns the next concert time and date for that artist, as well as location and city.
+    Function takes the command (search-movies) and the userInput(artist), and returns the next concert date for that artist, as well as venue name and location.

      ![image of search-concerts](/images/search-concerts.gif)